 Gap years and studying abroad

 Common questions are whether to study abroad and whether to take a gap year.
-There is an increasing number of students looking at Europe, Hong Kong and the USA but in reality the take up of places abroad by Abingdon boys is still small.
+There is an increasing number of students looking at Europe, Hong Kong and the USA but in reality the take up of places abroad by Abingdon pupils is still small.
 The overseas application process is completely independent of UCAS and the Abingdon team has specialists who look after particular areas.

 Deferred entry i.e. applying with a gap year, is not generally a problem especially if the year is used wisely.
 Some admissions tutors in maths and engineering are not keen, believing skills lapse during the period away from study.
 Also some of the longer courses such as medicine, veterinary medicine and architecture might be concerned.
 It’s always best to read the particular policies for each course and to get in touch directly with a university department.
 It is sometimes possible to change your mind and opt for a gap year even as late as having accepted an offer for the upcoming autumn.
 The universities are under no obligation to let you defer your place and might ask you to re-apply but quite often they will extend the offer to the following year provided you get the grades at the right time.